Getting Started

 Start with the core workflow, then branch into the example that matches your next problem:

-- Methods -- compare Sobol sampling and RS-HDMR before choosing a workflow
+- Methods -- compare all ten methods before choosing a workflow

 - Basic Example (Ishigami) -- run the canonical scalar-output Sobol analysis end to end